Stephen-Kam/self-service-time-to-pay-des-stub/README.md

 This is the stub project for Direct Debit, Arrangement and Eligibility for the Self Service Time To Pay project.

+**NOTE: All requests require an Authorization header otherwise a 401 unauthorized request will be sent back**

 [Direct Debit](#direct-debit)

 [Arrangement](#arrangement)